mmfaizal97/CoWin-Alert/README.md

 # CoWin-Alert
-Alert About Slot Availability in Covid Vaccine in India
+Alert About Slot Availability for Covid Vaccine in India